N8Brooks/media_analysis/investigation/README.md

 not have to be stored.
-The TFIDF transformer was discarded because it would require an additional vector or two to be sent to the client containing the document frequencies depending on if it was fit on each dataset together or separately.
+The TFIDF transformer was discarded because it would require an additional vector or two to be sent to the client containing the document frequencies depending on if it was fit on each dataset together or individually.
 The count vectorizer and TFIDF transformer were able to improve accuracy, however, it didn't seem worthwhile compared to its cost of implementation, speed, and size.
 An additional bonus of using the hashing vectorizer is that there is no need to consider fitting two vectorizers - one